qiexing/face-landmark-localization/README.md

 ## Usage

-Command : python landmarkPredict.py predictImage  testList.txt<p>
+- Command : python landmarkPredict.py predictImage  testList.txt<p>
 (testList.txt is a file contain the path of the images.)

 ## Model

-you can download the pre-trained model from [here](http://pan.baidu.com/s/1mhf274c)
+- You can download the pre-trained model from [here](http://pan.baidu.com/s/1mhf274c)

 ## Result
 ![](result/1.png)